Bewdley: River and bridges

 The River Severn often used to flood in winter, damaging many houses and commercial premises in Bewdley.
 Among the worst floods in living memory were those in 1947, 1968 and 2000, where 140 properties were affected but after the 2000 floods, plans were made for flood defences on the western bank, completed in April 2006, costing £7 million.
-Temporary barriers are also put up to protect properties on the eastern side of the river in Wribbenhall.
+Temporary barriers are also put up to protect properties on the eastern side of the river in Wribbenhall (on Beales Corner).
+In October 2023 work began on permanent flood defences for Beales Corner on the eastern bank, scheduled for completion in Autumn 2025.
+These necessitated the introduction of a temporary one-way traffic system over the bridge, meaning Bewdley Bridge would only be traversable by road traffic from east to west for most of the duration of the flood works.
 Bewdley's long experience of dealing with flooding resulted in the National Flood Forum being held in the town in 2002.

 Bewdley Bridge over the Severn was built in 1798 by Thomas Telford.
 It was erected to replace the 1483 medieval bridge that was swept away in the floods of 1795.
 A modern road bridge, opened to the southeast of the town at Blackstone in 1987 after many decades of campaigning, carries the Bewdley bypass across the river.

-The Tenbury and Bewdley Railway branched off Severn Valley Railway at Bewdley, and ran through the Wyre Forest to Tenbury Wells.
-It crossed the river at Dowles, a little to the north of Bewdley.
-The bridge was abandoned and dismantled in 1965, although its imposing brick and stone pillars remain.
+The Tenbury and Bewdley Railway branched off the Severn Valley Railway at Bewdley, and ran through the Wyre Forest to Tenbury Wells.
+It crossed the river at Dowles, over a bridge designed by William Clarke, a little to the north of Bewdley.
+This bridge was abandoned and dismantled in 1965, although its imposing brick and stone pillars remain.
 It was originally opened 100 years earlier, in August 1865.